Suicide Hotline Manager

 What stage of suicide are most callers experiencing when they decide to call in?
 Are they typically just having suicidal thoughts, are they literally on the brink, or somewhere in between?

-Asked by Michael over 12 years ago
+Asked by Michael almost 13 years ago

 Our preventative nature often comes out in that callers reach out to us before reaching a high-risk mindset.
 They use us to blow off steam, to find someone who cares, to get a referral for a mental health professional.
 We certainly have callers who express suicidal thoughts or seem in imminent danger, but we are also very open to callers who simply need to have a conversation about the stresses and heartaches they are experiencing.